 - Email is currently an identity you can use with Thoughter and it's insecure on several levels.
 It is encouraged to use one of the other identity options like Facebook or Twitter in order to keep all of your information confined to Thoughter's iron clad protections.

 - Credit card information is handled entirely by the payment processor Stripe, for example for donations or the shop.
 The Aytwit server never stores or even sees any actual credit card information.
 It is sent to Stripe directly from your browser over an encrypted connection and they return a token (which is a fancy word for a bunch of random letters and numbers) to Aytwit.
-When it comes time to charge your credit card (only on thought match!), the Aytwit server sends this token back to Stripe and they charge your credit card.
+When it comes time to charge your credit card, the Aytwit server sends this token back to Stripe and they charge your credit card.
 Credit cards are pretty secure but they don't allow anonymity, so cryptocurrencies are on the short list for new features.

 - Data Transfer to/from the aytwit.com website uses TLS to protect data over the wire, but for Thoughter Aytwit's server currently sees emails and messages for a brief instant before deleting them and/or mathemagically scrambling them for everyone except the two parties who are thinking of each other.
 A second version of the protocol is already designed to account for this weakness, where at-rest encryption happens before data even gets to Aytwit's server, but implementing it will take time.

 - Server Hosting is currently provided by Google's Cloud Services, which is fine for now, but who knows how Google is sniffing around.
 For sure they're logging stuff that I don't want to be logged.
 So it would be nice to self-host more and more infrastructure in the long run.